 The following list describes the individual drivers for proposed purchase multiples of businesses:

-- Business size: a larger business has a larger market share (usually), more stability (mostly) and is more attractive to buyers (generally).
+- Business size: a larger business has a larger market share (usually), more stability (mostly), deeper bench depth (generally) and is more attractive to buyers.
 Therefore, a larger business demands a premium.

 - Stability: revenue and earnings stability drives confidence in forecasts and more bankable forecasts demand a premium.
 Unstable businesses are riskier and require a higher required return, hence a lower multiple.